microsoft/KubeGPU/README.md

     b. *Custom scheduler*: The purpose of the custom scheduler is to schedule a pod on a node using arbitrary constraints that are specified by the pod using the device scheduler plugins.
 The scheduler allows for finding the node for the pod to run on as well as *schedule devices to use on the node*.
 The second part is why a custom scheduler is needed.
 Arbitrary constraints can already be specified to a certain extent in default Kubernetes by using scheduler extender or additional remote predicates.
 However, the devices to use are not scheduled in a default Kubernetes scheduler.
 In our custom scheduler, nodes are first evaluated for fit by using an additional device predicate.
 Then, the devices needed to meet the pod constraints are allocated on the chosen node.
 Finally, the chosen devices are written as pod annotations to be consumed by the custom CRI shim.

     Code for the custom scheduling is inside the `device-scheduler` directory.
-A fork of the default Kuberenetes scheduler with minor modifications to connect with our code is in the `kube-scheduler` directory.
+A fork of the default Kubernetes scheduler with minor modifications to connect with our code is in the `kube-scheduler` directory.

 2. **Plugins**: Plugins are device-specific code to be used by the CRI shim/device advertiser and the custom device scheduler.
 They are compiled using `--buildmode=plugin` as shown in the `Makefile`.
 All device-specific code resides inside the plugins as opposed to the core extensions.